📞 Call for Free Quote — (407) 922-9857

 Joint Sand, Done by the Book

 Full, locked joints are what hold a paver surface together and keep weeds and ants out.
-We follow the joint-sand and maintenance guidance from the Concrete Masonry & Hardscapes Association — the industry body that absorbed the Interlocking Concrete Pavement Institute (ICPI) — so the re-sanding is done to a real standard, not guesswork.
-We also handle our wash water responsibly in line with EPA stormwater runoff guidance.
+We follow the joint-sand and maintenance guidance from the Concrete Masonry & Hardscapes Association — the industry body that absorbed the Interlocking Concrete Pavement Institute (ICPI) — so the joints are filled to the correct depth below the bevel, not just topped off.
+We also pick the right sand for your pavers and conditions instead of defaulting to one product: the wrong joint material can crack or wash straight out in a Florida downpour, and getting it right is what keeps the surface from shifting season after season.
+We handle our wash water responsibly in line with EPA stormwater runoff guidance.

 Built for Florida Sun and Rain

 Central Florida is hard on pavers.
-Intense UV fades color, and our summer downpours flush sand out of open joints fast.
+Intense UV fades color, and our summer downpours flush sand out of open joints faster than almost anywhere.
 That's why we recommend resealing roughly every 2 to 3 years here, not the longer intervals you'll see quoted for cooler, drier climates.
-A sealed surface also repels water, resists stains, and makes routine cleaning easier — and it extends the life of the pavers you already paid to install.
+A sealed surface also repels water, resists stains, keeps the joint sand locked in, and makes routine cleaning easier — and most of all it protects the pavers you already paid to install, which cost far more to replace than to maintain.
 When you're ready for the full exterior, pair it with our pool deck cleaning and house washing services.

 Ready For Sealed, Like-New Pavers?